Bill Gates was born in Seattle, Washington, to William H. Gates, Sr. and Mary Maxwell Gates.

 Early on in his life, Gates's parents had a law career in mind for him.
 When Gates was young, his family regularly attended a Congregational church.

 At 13 he enrolled in the Lakeside School, an exclusive preparatory school.
-When he was in the eighth grade, the Mothers Club at the school used proceeds from Lakeside School's rummage sale to buy a Teletype Model 33 ASR terminal and a block of computer time on a General Electric (GE) computer for the school's students.
+When he was in the eighth grade, the Mothers Club at the school used proceeds from Lakeside School's rummage sale to buy a Teletype Model 33 ASR terminal and a block of computer time on a General Electric (GE).

 Gates took an interest in programming the GE system in BASIC, and was excused from math classes to pursue his interest.
 He wrote his first computer program on this machine: an implementation of tic-tac-toe that allowed users to play games against the computer.
 Gates was fascinated by the machine and how it would always execute software code perfectly.
 When he reflected back on that moment, he said, "There was just something neat about the machine."
 After the Mothers Club donation was exhausted, he and other students sought time on systems including DEC PDP minicomputers.
 One of these systems was a PDP-10 belonging to Computer Center Corporation (CCC), which banned four Lakeside students, Bill Gates, Paul Allen, Ric Weiland, and Kent Evans—for the summer after it caught them exploiting bugs in the operating system to obtain free computer time.